syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 ![Time interval height in xamarin forms Timeline view](timeline-view-images/xamarin-forms-timeline-view-time-interval-height.png)

 ### Adjust the Time Interval height based on the StartTime and EndTime
-TimeIntervalHeight will be adjusting automatically based on the StartTime and EndTime value of the `TimelineLabelSettings` in schedule.
-When, set the time interval height as -1 timeslots will arranged automatically with in the screen height.
+chedule time interval height can be adjust based on screen height by changing the TimeIntervalHeight property value to -1.
+It will auto fit to the screen height and width.

 ## Nonworking days